ipazc/flasked/README.rst

     ...        return {"result": "result for DELETE"}
     ...    ...

-Also, when a a variable is defined in an entry URL, the class method's need to reflect it:
+Also, when a variable is defined in an entry URL, the class method's need to reflect it:

 .. code:: python